xeniatay/wkrpt400-wanderable-documentation/README.md

 Wanderable uses the pipeline to allow live compilation of CoffeeScript and Less in development mode.
 This integration happens automatically through the `less-rails` and `coffee-rails` gems.

-Advantages of compiling CoffeeScript and Less through the pipeline:
+**Advantages of compiling CoffeeScript and Less through the pipeline:**

 - Do not need to keep compiled `.less -> .css` and `.coffee -> .js` files in the repository
 - Prevents merge conflicts caused by committing compiled CSS and JS

-**Note**: Compiling using the pipeline does mean that your local server may be slower to respond, or fail silently if Rails encounters a Less or CoffeeScript error.
+**Note**: Compiling through pipeline might cause your local server to fail silently when Rails encounters a Less or CoffeeScript error.

-#### Using the Asset Pipeline with Wanderable Site Components
+### Custom Asset Pipeline Behaviour

-Wanderable uses a customized strategy for asset precompilation.
+**How does Wanderable handle asset precompilation?**

 Instead of having a master CSS and JS file (called *manifest* files) across the entire site, we have separate manifest files for individual site components.

 Each site component has: